BioBoost/embedded_systems_tools_and_scripts/docs/virtual_machine.md

 Once finished remove the image from the virtual drive (by right clicking the icon on the Desktop of Linux Mint and choosing Eject).
 Restart the virtual machine.

 !!! warning "Updates"
-	If you update your machine it is necessary to repeat this procedure.
+	Every time you update your machine it is necessary to repeat this procedure.

 You should now be able to resize the guest window.
 Or you can switch to fullscreen by hitting `RCTRL-F`.

 !!! note "Software Rendering Mode"
-	If you get a popup after login saying that Linux Mint is running in software rendering mode, it can be fixed by going to `Settings => Display => Screen` and enabling **3D Acceleration** of your virtual machine.
+	If you get a popup after login saying that Linux Mint is running in software rendering mode, you may have forgotten to enable 3D acceleration.
+This can be fixed by going to `Settings => Display => Screen` and enabling **3D Acceleration** of your virtual machine.
 You may also need to increase the video memory a bit to for example **32MB**.
 Make sure to restart the VM after changing these settings.

 ## Creating a shared folder

 Some files can be dragged and dropped between your host machine and the VM.
 However this does not seem to be possible for all file types.
-For these instances it is more easy to create a shared directory which can be accessed from your host and the VM.
+For these instances it is more convenient to create a shared directory which can be accessed from your host and the VM.

 Navigate to `Settings => Shared Folders` of your virtual machine as depicted in the figure below: